Oswestry BT Street Hub plan recommended for refusal

 They also offer access to local council services, national charities for support, the BT phone book, local weather, information and wayfinding.

-In a report planning officials have said that although the proposed Hub would be located to the rear of Home Bargains and close to commercial shop fronts it would be directly opposite The Boards Head, a Grade II listed building and adjacent to other properties of similar status.
+In a report, planning officials said that although the proposed hub would be located to the rear of Home Bargains and close to commercial shop fronts, it would be directly opposite The Boards Head, a Grade II listed building and adjacent to other properties of similar status.

 The report states that the relatively large and tall structure "would have a harmful impact on the street scene and Conservation Area".